 On the other hand, the benefits of hiring an MSSP include cost savings, time savings, and access to top talent, technology, and processes.

-Luckily, for those that lack the resources to build a SOC but are still interested in customization, there are MSSPs that have the capability to customize their services for your specific needs.
+Luckily, for those that lack the resources to build a SOC but are still interested in customization, there are MSSPs that have the ability to customize their services for your needs.